mccbryan3/ansible_workshop_files/docs/LECTURE1.3-MAIN.md

 Groups can be members of groups as well using the ```[group:children]``` stanza.
 As you may have noticed in our lab we are adding groups into groups to allow us to run plays on a larger set or smaller set of host types.

 ![](/images/lecture1.3-inventory-children.png)

+This allows us to use the ```[group:vars]``` to assign variables to our groups.
+This more likely would be something you would use in group_vars in your project but this is a valid place to use variables.
+In Ansible Tower group variables are assigned to the groups in the inventory and this is very much the same technique.

 ![](/images/lecture1.3-inventory-vars.png)